 What causes it?
 Continuous selling pressure.
 Sometimes there’s a pushback — spurts of price strength — making it look almost like a reverse stair-stepper.

 Here’s an example.
 The overall downtrend in this stock is clear.
 Every recovery is met with more selling.

 #5 Shooting Star Pattern

-During the time frame, the price rose high above the open, only to fall below it on the close.
-Price action drove the price up but it met selling pressure.
+During the time frame, the price rises high above the open, only to close near the open.
+Price action drives the price up, but it meets selling pressure.
 A shooting star can signify a bearish reversal.
 It has to be at the top of an upward trend to be considered a shooting star.

 Example of Shooting Star Pattern